What Happens to Your Home Loan When You Sell Your Property in Singapore (2026)

 Breakdown:

-Ms. Lim sold her inherited CCR condo for two million in 2025, while buying a new one, using a $400,000 bridging loan.
+Ms. Lim sold her inherited CCR condo for two million while buying a new one, using a $400,000 bridging loan.
 The legal fees incurred for conveyancing, sale, purchase, and loan were $4,500.
-The old 1.2 million mortgage had a two-year lock-in period, so Ms. Lim will have to pay $18,000 in penalty fees.
+The old $1.2 million mortgage had a two-year lock-in period, so Ms. Lim had to pay a redemption penalty on the outstanding balance for exiting during the lock-in.

-The interest on the bridging loan was $12,000 over 5 months, and the total cost was $34,500 (legal + penalty + interest).
-This cost was deducted from the sales proceeds, and she saved $1,000 by using one lawyer for all the transactions.
+The interest on the bridging loan added to the total cost.
+This was deducted from the sales proceeds, and she saved $1,000 by using one lawyer for all the transactions.
 A delay in the probate for an inherited property added a further $2,000 in holding costs.

 Risks, Strategies, and Market Ties